 - 26.7 The only exception to not displaying the external plate is with the provision of an exempted plate that is pre-approved by an authorised Officer.
-The following requirements set the standard for this approval; - a) Vehicles that can have an exempted plate will generally be the accepted luxury brands such as Rolls Royce and Bentley.
-The highest specification executive type cars from other high-end manufacturers may also be considered following inspection and approval from an authorised Officer. - b) The vehicle must have no visible defects, dents or blemishes to the external bodywork or internal trim. - c) The exemption letter must always be carried in the vehicle at all times
+The following requirements set the standard for this approval; - a) Vehicles that can have an exempted plate will generally be accepted luxury brands. and the highest specification executive type cars and minibuses from high-end manufacturers following inspection and approval from an authorised Officer. - b) The vehicle must have no visible defects, dents or blemishes to the external bodywork or internal trim. - c) The exemption letter must always be carried in the vehicle at all times